-But now, let’s move on to step 2 of wardrobe planning and take a closer look at your lifestyle.
+But now, let’s move on and take a closer look at your lifestyle.

 Activities and Occasions

 - What does my day-to-day life look like?